ucbds-infra/otter-grader/docs/index.md

 ### Ok-Formatted Tests

 You can use [https://oktests.herokuapp.com/](https://oktests.herokuapp.com/) to generate your tests in the okpy format.
-Place all generated test files in the /tests directory.
+Place all generated test files in the tests directory.

 ### In-Notebook Usage

 #### Instantiating the Autograder

 Otter has functionality to allow it to be used in Jupyter Notebooks to allow students to check their progress against tests distributed with the notebook.
-This functionality is encapsulated in the `otter.Notebook` object which allows you to run tests as you go through the notebook.
-When this class is intialized, it automatically assumes that the tests are located in the `tests` subdirectory of the directory that contains the notebook, e.g.
+This functionality is encapsulated in the `otter.Notebook` class which allows you to run tests as you go through the notebook.
+When this class is initialized, it automatically assumes that the tests are located in the `tests` subdirectory of the directory that contains the notebook, e.g.

 ```
 lab01